• Free shipping on all orders

 Learn more »

-Unusual breathing is a major cause for concern among dog parents.
-In normal conditions, your dog should move their chest when breathing, with minimal movement of their abdomen.
-A dog’s stomach is located within the abdomen, and when your dog moves this body part when breathing, it is because they are making an extra effort to breathe air in or out.
-If your dog’s chest and abdomen are moving when they breathe, accompanied by other signs like flared nostrils, extended neck, blue gums, elbows sticking out, noisy breathing or heavy panting, and shallow breathing, they may be suffering from dyspnea1.
+Unusual or labored breathing is a major cause for concern among dog parents.
+In normal conditions, your dog should subtly move their chest when breathing, with minimal movement of their abdomen.
+If your dog moves their abdomen when breathing, it is because they are making an extra effort to breathe air in or out.
+A dog’s stomach is located within the abdomen, sometimes mistakenly referred to as breathing from the stomach, while it’s actually the abdomen.
+If your dog’s chest and abdomen are moving when they breathe, accompanied by other signs like flared nostrils, nasal discharge, extended neck, blue gums, elbows sticking out, coughing, noisy breathing or heavy panting, and shallow breathing, they may be suffering from dyspnea – having difficulty breathing.

 Dyspnea occurs when a dog is having to work harder than usual to breathe, resulting in labored or shallow breathing.
 If your dog is displaying signs of dyspnea, this is an emergency situation and they need to be seen by a vet immediately.

-There are a range of possible reasons a dog may suffer from dyspnea, and in this post, we’ll take a closer look at these causes.
+There are a range of possible reasons a dog may suffer from dyspnea, and in this post, we’ll take a closer look at some of these causes.
+This list is not exhaustive and is not a replacement for veterinary clinical examination.

 hepper-dog-paw-divider 5